darthcloud/BlueRetroWiki/BlueRetro-Cables-Build-Instructions.md

 ### Assembly instructions
 * If using an universal FW, make sure to connect I39 to GND and IO21, IO25, IO32, I34 & I35 to GND.
+* If not wiring 2nd port plug, make sure to connect IO26 (P2_/LATCH) to GND.

 ## SMD Cable PCB